Peninsula Strikers FC: 2018

-Trevor was working hard to keep everything going off the pitch and must have been wondering at times where to turn next.
+This event started a period of frequent head coaching changes and managerial instability for the club that lasted several months.

-Salvation in the name of Jamie Skelly sacked by Cranbourne Comets he was approached to coach at Strikers he brought with him two assistants, Ben Caffrey and Joe Donaghy Jnr, but more importantly, good seasoned players.

-Jamie was approached to take on an assistant's role at nearby Langwarrin an offer he could not turn down that club being a much higher league than ourselves.
+Jamie Skelly, sacked by Cranbourne Comets, was approached to coach at Strikers again.
+He brought with him two assistants, Ben Caffrey and Joe Donaghy Jr., but more importantly, seasoned players.
+Skelly was approached to take on an assistant's role at nearby Langwarrin, an offer he would accept.

-For the first time in a while there is now no representation in the Bayside competition.
-The over 35s side had to withdraw from their league due to lack of players.
+The over-35s side had to withdraw from their league due to a lack of players.

 2019

-New Year New coach – Danny Verdun brings with him his assistant Neil Standish.
+Danny Verdun was appointed coach and brought with him his assistant Neil Standish.